Frank Vigor Morley

 Frank Vigor Morley (4 January 1899 – 8 October 1980) was an American mathematician, author, editor and publishing executive.
 As had his two older brothers, Christopher and Felix, Morley attended Haverford College and then studied at the University of Oxford as a Rhodes Scholar.
 Morley worked in book publishing in London and New York and played a significant role in the early history of the publishing firm Faber and Faber, where he became a close friend of the poet T. S. Eliot.

 Life

-Morley was born 4 January 1899 in Haverford, Pennsylvania where his father Frank Morley was Professor of Mathematics at Haverford College.
+Morley was born on 4 January 1899 in Haverford, Pennsylvania where his father Frank Morley was Professor of Mathematics at Haverford College.
 In 1900 his father was named chairman of the mathematics department at Johns Hopkins University and the family removed to Baltimore, Maryland.
 As had his two, older brothers, Christopher and Felix, Frank returned to Haverford College for his undergraduate education which, however, was interrupted in 1917 when Morley left school to serve as 2nd lieutenant in an Engineering unit based at Hog Island, Philadelphia, during World War I.